 Sometimes, there are issues with translations

 A lot of applications have more than one language.
 In my current project, we have the same situation.
 To provide a multi-language app, we use the tool developed by The Software House – BabelSheet.
 It allows you to generate a file with translations from Google Sheet.
-To display correct text on the interface, we use `react-intl`.
+To display correct text on the interface, we normally use some React components.
+In this scenario, you should use `react-intl`.
 This is a really good toolset when you are working on a multi-language application.
 Every time the translations are updated, our snapshots fail, even if we didn’t change the source code.
 To solve this issue we decided to mock the whole `react-intl` package with `genMockFromModule`.
 I recommend to do the same – it saves a lot of time and helps avoid failed tests.

 To present the problem with the changing translations, I prepared a simple example where I used extracted row from the list which I created before.
-I modified it by adding `react-intl` to provide translations for the labels.
+I modified it by adding one of React components, namely `react-intl` to provide translations for the labels.

 In this case, when the translation is changed – the snapshot fails, even if the component hasn’t changed.
 When your client has access to the source of translations, the tests may fail unexpectedly when the source files of translations are changed.